wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/jms_examples/detecting-repeatedly-redelivered-messages.md

 If a message is being redelivered, it means that a previous attempt to deliver the message failed due to some reason.
 If a message is being redelivered multiple times, it can be because the message is *bad* in some way.
 When such a message is being redelivered over and over again, it wastes resources and prevents subsequent *good* messages from being processed.

 When you work with WSO2 Micro Integrator, you can detect such repeatedly redelivered messages using the `JMSXDeliveryCount` property that is set in messages.

-Being able to detect repeatedly redelivered messages is particularly useful because you can take necessary steps to handle such messages in a proper manner.
+The ability to detect repeatedly redelivered messages is particularly useful because you can take the necessary steps to handle such messages in a proper manner.
 For example, you can consume such a message and send it to a separate queue.

-The following diagram illustrates how WSO2 Micro Integrator can be used to detect repeatedly redelivered messages, and store such messages in an internal message store.

-To demonstrate the scenario illustrated above, let's configure the JMS inbound endpoint in WSO2 Micro Integrator using HornetQ as the message broker.
+To demonstrate this scenario, let's configure the JMS inbound endpoint in WSO2 Micro Integrator using HornetQ as the message broker.

 ## Synapse configuration

-The synapse configuration for this example scenario is as follows:
+Given below are the synapse configurations that are required for mediating the above use case.

+See the instructions on how to [build and run](#build-and-run) this example.

 ```xml tab="Inbound Endpoint"
 <inboundEndpoint name="jms_inbound" onError="fault" protocol="jms" sequence="request" suspend="false">